Robert Quinney: Career at Westminster

 After a year as Acting Sub Organist at Westminster Abbey, Robert Quinney moved to Westminster Cathedral as Assistant Master of Music in September 2000.
 In addition to daily work with Westminster Cathedral Choir, he organised and gave many of the Cathedral's recitals.
 In 2001, he became the fourth organist to play the monumental Passion Symphony Christus by Francis Pott.

 After moving back to Westminster Abbey in 2004 he performed with the Abbey Choir on concert tours to the United States and Australia, and on a series of recordings for Hyperion.
 He was the principal organist for many special and daily services held at the Abbey.
 He won the Royal College of Organists Performer of the Year competition in 2002.
-His double disc The Grand Organ of Westminster Cathedral has been widely acclaimed.
+His double disc The Organ of Westminster Cathedral has been widely acclaimed.
 Quinney is also active as a continuo player and writer on music.
 His Short Service for boys' voices was written for the choristers of Westminster Abbey and first performed in 2008.
-He played the organ for the Wedding of Prince William, Duke of Cambridge, and Catherine Middleton in the Abbey on 29 April 2011, accompanying the choir and congregation.
+He played the organ for the wedding of Prince William, Duke of Cambridge, and Catherine Middleton in the Abbey on 29 April 2011, accompanying the choir and congregation.